amirotaba/garden/README.md

-Click on the Raw Format View
+-Click on the Raw Format View
-Garden Trees
+-Garden Trees
-before run make a MySQL database and enter the config in cmd/main.go and then run main.go
+-before run make a MySQL database and enter the config in cmd/main.go and then run main.go

 ├── cmd
 │   └── main.go